deen360/Paris-housing-prediction/04-web-service/readme.md

 # python test.py
 we run the test.py in another terminal, when it returns a prediction, that means our container is working properly as a web-service

-if we want to download the image asaa file, which is not necessary for this project, we can do
-#sudo docker image load --input house-price-prediction-service:v1.tar
+we deploy the model to the web in 06-flask-deployment